-7.3 Accrediting and Reaccrediting of Educators
+7.3 Accrediting and Reaccrediting Reaccredition of Educators

-Signatories shall accredit Educators who demonstrate the above competencies for a specific period of time and authorize them to deliver specific Education Activities.
+Signatories shall accredit Educators for a specific period of time who demonstrate the above competencies for a specific period of time and authorize them to deliver specific Education Activities.

 Signatories should consider the professional development needs of Educators and establish a process for reaccreditation.